 - Skills to Pay the Bills

 employMEnt NOW! is designed to assist customers ages 18 through 24 with GED/HSED completion, career planning, funding for school, soft skill training, work readiness and job placement services.
 Those enrolled in the program can benefit from "earn while you learn" options as well:

 FoodShare Employment and Training

 The FoodShare Employment and Training (FSET) program is a free program that helps FoodShare members build their job skills and find jobs.
 FSET will assess your strengths, needs and preferences to help you with getting a job.

 Windows to Work is a re-entry program to help offenders successfully transition from incarceration back to their communities and reduce recidivism rates.
-The Windows to Work Case Manager serves as link between incarceration and the community by providing continuous, intensive services pre- and post-release.
+The Windows to Work Case Manager serves as a link between incarceration and the community by providing continuous, intensive, services pre- and post-release.

 Pre-release services include individualized plans, weekly sessions, workshops, job development and placement services, retention services, documentation assistance, resource referrals, and day of release plans.
 Post-release services include continued retention resources, career pathway development, and continued resource referrals.

-The Wisconsin Works (W-2) program is available to parents of minor children whose family income is below 115% of the Federal Poverty Level (FPL).
-Each W-2 eligible participant meets with a Financial and Employment Planner (FEP), who helps the individual develp an employability plan.
+The Wisconsin Works program is available to parents of minor children whose family income is below 115% of the Federal Poverty Level (FPL).
+Each Wisconsin Works eligible participant meets with a Financial and Employment Planner (FEP), who helps the individual develop an employability plan.

 The WorkIT program is designed to assist young adults ages 17 to 29, who have a high school diploma, pursue education, employment, and training opportunities in information technology (IT) positions in the advanced manufacturing, healthcare, or IT industries.
 Services provided include: